 Visit our HOME page for stories about each of our producers.
 If you want to shop by Producer, click on SEARCH on the SHOP page.

-AMAC International: A family business producing jollof seasoned rice blends in Montgomery Village, MD.
-Their products are vegan-friendly, and use no preservatives, artificial coloring, or MSG.
+AMAC International: A family business producing jollof seasoned rice blends in Montgomery Village, MD, these products are vegan-friendly, and use no preservatives, artificial coloring, or MSG.

 Caprikorn Farms: Alice Orzechowski and Scott Hoyman have been raising award winning Saanen dairy goats for over 30 years in the foothills of the Blue Ridge Mountains.
 They have won numerous national awards for total milk productions, as well as butterfat and protein content.
 The goats browse as nature intended, provided with the highest standards of humane care.
 The fertile land provides a diet resulting in high quality milk with exceptional flavor--perfect for cheese making.
 These goat milk cheeses are literally hand made in small batches in the tradition of the best artisanal farmstead cheeses.
 Caprikorn is Maryland's first On-Farm-Home Licensed Goat Cheese Processor.